Self-Supporting Ordained Ministry

 Click here to go to the Church of England website's pages on self-supporting ordained ministry

-The SSM handbook below contains a wealth of information, advice and guidance to support SSMs and those who minister alongside them.
+The SSOM handbook below contains a wealth of information, advice and guidance to support SSOMs and those who minister alongside them.

-The template SSMs should use for their Ministry Agreement is below:
+The template SSOMs should use for their Ministry Agreement is below:

 SSMs and Parish Vacancies